 In 2011, I retired and teach part-time for a private college satellite program located at a tribal and community college.
 In my free time, I enjoy writing, reading, gardening, listening to stories from diverse cultural backgrounds, and spending time with my family and grandchildren.
 I have recently learned how much I love reading blogs that teach me about diverse topics from so many different perspectives, and I try to contribute in small ways to the voices of resistance from the margins.

-During the past year, we have been fortunate to work with a number of contributing authors.
+During the past year, I have been fortunate to work with a number of contributing authors.
 Their work has added to the depth and breadth of perspectives from different vantage points in the circle of life.
 Please see the Guest Authors page for more information about them and their contributions.

 Please consider contributing your ideas.
 I welcome dialogue and guest authors who want to join the conversation about creative resistance to hegemony.